Our Mission & Vision

-We advocate for the environment, connecting people with nature through conservation, education, and research.
+We advocate for the environment, connecting people with nature through education, conservation, and research.

 To be a recognized leader in environmental education, conservation, and birding in the Greater Denver region.

-Education: ASGD provides natural science education programs for elementary, middle, and high school students throughout Greater Denver region, offering activities at schools and at the Audubon Center at Chatfield.
+Education: ASGD provides science education programs for elementary, middle, and high school students throughout the Greater Denver region, offering activities at schools and at the Audubon Center at Chatfield.
 These programs meet Colorado science standards.
 Home schools and scout groups also participate in our programs.